PrathibhaSithu/prathibhaportfolio/README.md

 - ⚛️ React
 - 🎨 Tailwind CSS
-- ✨ GSAP (GreenSock Animation Platform)
+- 🌀 GSAP for animations
+- 🎥 Lottiefiles for animated illustrations
+- 📧 easyemailjs for contact form
 - 📁 Static assets organized in `index.js`
 - 🌐 Responsive design for all devices